ec500-software-engineering/exercise-2-ffmpeg-WenjieLuo2333/README.md

 # python-CI-template
 Python CI template for EC500 Software Engineering
 <br/>
+# For the input
+The Program receives a queue that contains video path.
+As it shown in Test_files.py/TestClass/test_one.
+And please input a 'quit' when finished inputing all the videos.

 # Build Instruction
 Excute ```python main.py``` to start the convertor.
 Excute ```python test.py``` to start the test.